tale-toul/ACMPolicies/README.md

 ```
 oc patch -n policies policy odf-operator-install --type=merge -p '{"spec":{"disabled":false}}'
 ```
-Follow the policy while it is being applied in the web console.
+Follow the policy while it is being applied.
 See [Local Storage Operator](#local-storage-operator) for more details.

 Disable the policy once it has succeeded and has no Violations.
 This is a one time policy, once the operator is installed there is no need to be applying the policy all the time.
 ```